Wish-and-Dell/Craft-Account-Notify/README.md

 ## Email Template

-The email template can be customised by create a file in your projects templates folder called `_accountnotify.twig` This template works like any other Craft twig template with the addition of the `diff` variable which is an array of field changes on the user.
+The email template can be customised by creating a file in your projects templates folder called `_accountnotify.twig` This template works like any other Craft twig template with the addition of the `diff` variable which is an array of field changes on the user.